monyarm/NovelVM/doc/docportal/other_platforms/android.rst

 Android
 ===============

-This page contains all the information you need to get ScummVM up and running on an Android device.
+This page contains all the information you need to get NovelVM up and running on an Android device.

 What you'll need
 ================